1758 - Austrian invasion of Saxony

 - Daun’s Army marched from Zittau to Görlitz.
-This movement was intended to cover Loudon's advance from Seidenberg towards Brandenburg where he intended to make a junction with a Russian army.
+This movement was intended to cover Loudon's advance from Seidenberg towards Brandenburg where he planned to make a junction with a Russian army.
 Daun had now abandoned his plan of a junction of his entire army with the Russian army and was waiting for new instructions from Vienna.

 - Prince Heinrich retired from the region of Chemnitz and Öderan with 8 bns and 12 sqns.
 He then assembled his army in two main groups: one in a camp near Großsedlitz where he established his headquarters; the other under Lieutenant-General Hülsen in a camp between Maxen and Gamig.
 Prince Heinrich also sent 5 bns to entrench themselves on the western edge of the ridge extending to the south-east of Pirna.

 - The Prussians had advanced posts near Pirna and the Castle of Sonnenstein.